MaartenGr/BERTopic/docs/getting_started/best_practices/best_practices.md

 embeddings = embedding_model.encode(abstracts, show_progress_bar=True)
 ```

+!!!
+Tip
+    New embedding models are released frequently and their performance keeps getting better.
+To keep track of the best embedding models out there, you can visit the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+It is an excellent place for selecting the embedding that works best for you.
+For example, if you want the best of the best, then the top 5 models might the place to look.

 ## **Preventing Stochastic Behavior**
 In BERTopic, we generally use a dimensionality reduction algorithm to reduce the size of the embeddings.
 This is done to prevent the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) to a certain degree.